 The rocky islands still have a strong Irish spirit and remain raw and wild.
 A true gem of Ireland for those looking to get off the beaten path.

-The Best Castles To Visit in Ireland
+Best Places to Visit in Ireland – Castles

 Malahide Castle & Gardens